Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 A policy parameter $theta$ is the set of parameters that is used in the policy to determine the action probabilities.
 These parameters are typically learned from data through a training process.

 ==== Optimal Policy
 The optimal policy is the policy that maximizes the expected return (or value) of the agent.
-It is often represented as:
+It is represented as:
 $ pi^* = "argmax"_(pi) EE[R("trajectory placeholder") | pi] $

 === Action-Utility Function
 #todo("double check the action-utility function definition")
 The action-utility function represents the expected return of a given state-action pair.
-It is often expressed as:
+It is expressed as:
 $ Q(s, a) = EE[ sum_(t=0)^(infinity) gamma^t r_t | s_0 = s, a_0 = a, pi ] $
 where $Q(s, a)$ is the action-utility function, $EE$ is the expected value, $gamma$ is the discount factor, and $r_t$ is the reward at time $t$.